 Bruichladdich Distillery History

-While the Harvey Brothers had great intentions, and a robust design for their distillery (the third to be owned by the family), internal conflicts between relations, coupled with tough external forces (World War One and fixed pricing), meant Bruichladdich was on unstable ground from its inception.
-The Harvey family sold Bruichladdich in 1936, and while refurbishment works were completed by 1938, the outbreak of WW2 meant the cessation of distilling from 1940 to 1945.
+Internal conflicts between relations, coupled with tough external forces (World War One and fixed pricing), meant Bruichladdich was on unstable ground from its inception.
+The Harvey family sold Bruichladdich in 1936, and while refurbishment works were completed in 1938, the outbreak of WW2 meant the cessation of distilling from 1940 to 1945.
 The distillery was sold several times in the Post-War years, undergoing another refurbishment in 1971 (replace the spirit still) and 1975 (increase mash room capacity and add a new pair of wash and spirit stills).
 Bruichladdich limped through the 80s and 90s before being closed in 1994/5.

 Bruichladdich’s most recent resurrection was in December 2000 when the distillery was purchased by a group of private investors led by wine merchant Mark Reynier for £6.5m.
 Jim McEwan became Director of Production and spent five months restoring the Victorian machinery and buildings that had been built by the Harvey brothers.
 Production resumed again on May 29th, 2001.